 Bev’s primary performing instrument is a double-manual French harpsichord.
 Her collection also includes early pianos, an Italian virginal and a single-manual Flemish harpsichord.

 Bev moved back to North Carolina and settled in the Triangle in 2005.
 She was invited to establish a concert series under the umbrella of Preservation Chapel Hill, which had offered concerts for many years.
 This series, Baroque & Beyond, was launched in January 2008, with Beverly serving as Artistic Director.
 The series offers three concerts each season (October, January, and March).
 Concerts are held at Holy Trinity Lutheran Church, 227 East Rosemary Street, Chapel Hill, NC.
 In the spring of 2022 Beverly passed the leadership role of Baroque & Beyond to her colleague, baroque cellist Stephanie Vial.
 Bev focuses now on freelance harpsichord playing.

 For this series, music of the baroque era is featured, along with occasion excursions into the classic and early romantic eras, all on instruments of the period.
 Baroque & Beyond is committed to historically informed performance practices (HIP) .
 Since 2013, Baroque & Beyond has been part of the Triangle’s HIP Festival (Historically Informed Performance).
 For more information, visit www.baroqueandbeyond.org.

-Bev is a member of the continuo team for the North Carolina Symphony and for NC Baroque Orchestra (where she has also been a featured soloist), and the NC Bach Festival.
+Bev has served as a member of the continuo team for the North Carolina Symphony, NC Baroque Orchestra (where she has also been a featured soloist), and the NC Bach Festival.
 She collaborates with early music colleagues, offering duo and small ensemble concerts around the region.
 For information about her trio, Zephyr, see the ‘Book Us’ tab.
 Her harpsichord duo, Funaro & Biggs, with harpsichordist Elaine Funaro, performs around the Southeast and occasionally further afield.
-In addition to baroque and early classic repertoire, the duo has done world and national premieres of contemporary harpsichord music.
+In addition to baroque and early classic repertoire, the duo has played world and national premieres of contemporary harpsichord music.